Why Has Hollywood Forgiven Mel Gibson AGAIN?

 Every time Mel Gibson, publicly condemned anti-Semite, racist, and domestic abuser, somehow finds his way back into a mainstream movie, we pose the same question: Why?

-And yet, here he is again, this time as Mark Wahlberg's charismatic, manly man father in Daddy's Home 2, which hits theaters November 10.
+And yet, here he is again, this time as Mark Wahlberg's charismatic, manly man father in Daddy's Home 2, which hits cinemas on November 16.

 For my own sanity, I have not seen Daddy's Home 2.
 But from the trailer, I gather that it's supposed to be a charming, Christmas-themed sequel to a film about the wild shenanigans inherent to the step-dad/dad relationship, this time with grandparents!
 (Incidentally, this is amazingly similar to the plot of A Bad Moms Christmas.)